What is the purpose of the Deer Management Plan?

 What is the problem with deer in the battlefield?

 Deer eat a variety of plants, including young trees.
-The over-population of White-tailed deer on the battlefield has caused harm to the resources by limiting forest regeneration and structure in the forest canopy.
-This has created an “unhealthy” forest where invasive exotic species thrive, which has a negative effect on bird populations and other wildlife species.
+The overpopulation of white-tailed deer on the battlefield has caused harm to the resources by limiting forest regeneration and structure in the forest canopy.
+This has created an “unhealthy” forest where invasive exotic species thrive, which harms birds and other wildlife.

-Agricultural crop yields on the battlefield are impacted by browsing from over abundant deer.
-This has created a hardship for our Cooperators and could result in the loss of active agriculture in the park.
-Changing management practices from crops to hay fields would be contrary to our legislation and park goals to maintain the historic battlefield appearance.
+Agricultural crop yields on the battlefield are impacted by browsing from overabundant deer.
+This has created a hardship for our cooperators and could result in the loss of farming in the park.

-Vehicle collisions along Interstate 270, Maryland Route 355, and county roads are also a concern for visitor and public safety.
+Vehicle collisions with deer along Interstate 270, Maryland Route 355, and county roads are also a safety concern.